 Cauliflower cake!
 This decadent chocolate cake filled with pureed cauliflower (you can't taste it!) and topped with an incredible Salted Cinnamon Caramel Frosting.

 My blog is two!
 Happy blog birthday to meeeeeee!

 Time has really flown by and a lot has happened in the last two years.
 I started the blog as way to cope after being made redundant at the end of a year's maternity leave with my daughter, when my son was two.
 I felt rubbish and wanted an outlet for any creativity that had been buried under the newborn haze of sleepless nights, as well as something new to focus on besides work.
 I had been experimenting with adding vegetables to cakes since my son's first birthday, so Veggie Desserts was suddenly borne.

 Over these two years I've learned how to blog, take pictures and develop recipes.
 The blogging community has been very helpful and supportive.
-My vegetable cakes slowly became more and more experimental; I started with the now-ubiquitous Chocolate Beetroot Cake and my recipes moved to the definitely more unusual Barbecued Celeriac and Apple Cake with Apple Ice Cream and Salted Bourbon Butterscotch.
+My vegetable cakes slowly became more and more experimental; I started with the now-ubiquitous Chocolate Beetroot Cake and my recipes moved to the definitely more unusual Barbecued Celeriac and Apple Cake.

 I've been so pleased with the reaction to my recipes.
 Often people seem a bit confused at first, but then when they realise that you can't taste the vegetables (I trial them until they work without any veg taste), they're usually game to try more.

 I've been honoured to have been Jamie Oliver's Food Blog of the Month, won Best Food Blog at the UK National Blog Awards 2014, one of The Guardian's Sustainable Bloggers, nominated and shortlisted for a load of other awards, and I was chosen as one of Top Sante Magazine's Best Bloggers of 2014.